SUBJECT: EC 6401 -ELECTRONIC CIRCUITS II

 18. Define Sweep time in saw tooth generator.

-The period during which voltage increases linearly is called sweep time.
+The period during which voltage increases linearly is

 19. What is the other name of saw tooth generator?